charliefog1974/bootcamp/99-Appendix/Cloud/AWS-Night.md

 - Metering

-These includes servers, storage, networking, applications and services.
+These include servers, storage, networking, applications and services.
 That can be easy revised and released.

 ### Software as a Service